gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In particular, one of the following four cases can occur when a new node joins an OSCORE group.

 * The joining node is going to join the group exclusively as monitor, i.e., it is not going to send messages to the group.
-In this case, the joining node is not required to provide its own authentication credential to the Group Manager, which thus does not have to perform any check related to the format of the authentication credential, to a signature or ECDH algorithm, and to possible parameters associated to the algorithm and the public key.
+In this case, the joining node is not required to provide its own authentication credential to the Group Manager, which thus does not have to perform any check related to the format of the authentication credential, to a signature or ECDH algorithm, and to possible parameters associated with the algorithm and the public key.
 In case that joining node still provides an authentication credential in the 'client_cred' parameter of the Joining Request (see {{ssec-join-req-sending}}), the Group Manager silently ignores that parameter, as well as the related parameters 'cnonce' and 'client_cred_verify'.

 * The Group Manager already acquired the authentication credential of the joining node during a past joining process.
 In this case, the joining node MAY choose not to provide again its own authentication credential to the Group Manager, in order to limit the size of the Joining Request.
 The joining node MUST provide its own authentication credential again if it has provided the Group Manager with multiple authentication credentials during past joining processes, intended for different OSCORE groups.
-If the joining node provides its own authentication credential, the Group Manager performs consistency checks as per {{ssec-join-req-processing}} and, in case of success, considers it as the authentication credential associated to the joining node in the OSCORE group.
+If the joining node provides its own authentication credential, the Group Manager performs consistency checks as per {{ssec-join-req-processing}} and, in case of success, considers it as the authentication credential associated with the joining node in the OSCORE group.

 * The joining node and the Group Manager use an asymmetric proof-of-possession key to establish a secure communication association.
 Then, two cases can occur.

    1. When establishing the secure communication association, the Group Manager obtained from the joining node the joining node's authentication credential, as compatible with the format used in the OSCORE group and including the asymmetric proof-of-possession key as public key.
 Also, such authentication credential and the proof-of-possession key are compatible with the signature or ECDH algorithm, and possible associated parameters used in the OSCORE group.

-      In this case, the Group Manager considers the authentication credential as the one associated to the joining node in the OSCORE group.
+      In this case, the Group Manager considers the authentication credential as the one associated with the joining node in the OSCORE group.
 If the joining node is aware that the authentication credential and the public key included thereof are also valid for the OSCORE group, then the joining node MAY not provide again its own authentication credential to the Group Manager.

       The joining node MUST provide again its own authentication credential if it has provided the Group Manager with multiple authentication credentials during past joining processes, intended for different OSCORE groups.
-If the joining node provides its own authentication credential in the 'client_cred' parameter of the Joining Request (see {{ssec-join-req-sending}}), the Group Manager performs consistency checks as per {{ssec-join-req-processing}} and, in case of success, considers it as the authentication credential associated to the joining node in the OSCORE group.
+If the joining node provides its own authentication credential in the 'client_cred' parameter of the Joining Request (see {{ssec-join-req-sending}}), the Group Manager performs consistency checks as per {{ssec-join-req-processing}} and, in case of success, considers it as the authentication credential associated with the joining node in the OSCORE group.

    2. The authentication credential is not compatible with the format used in the OSCORE group, or else the authentication credential and the proof-of-possession key included as public key are not compatible with the signature or ECDH algorithm, and possible associated parameters used in the OSCORE group.

        In this case, the joining node MUST provide a different compatible authentication credential and public key included thereof to the Group Manager in the 'client_cred' parameter of the Joining Request (see {{ssec-join-req-sending}}).
-Then, the Group Manager performs consistency checks on this latest provided authentication credential as per {{ssec-join-req-processing}} and, in case of success, considers it as the authentication credential associated to the joining node in the OSCORE group.
+Then, the Group Manager performs consistency checks on this latest provided authentication credential as per {{ssec-join-req-processing}} and, in case of success, considers it as the authentication credential associated with the joining node in the OSCORE group.

 * The joining node and the Group Manager use a symmetric proof-of-possession key to establish a secure communication association.
 In this case, upon performing a joining process with that Group Manager for the first time, the joining node specifies its own authentication credential in the 'client_cred' parameter of the Joining Request targeting the group-membership endpoint (see {{ssec-join-req-sending}}).